SIGNIFICANT ACCOUNTING POLICIES

 Goodwill — Goodwill is the excess of the consideration transferred over the fair value of the tangible and identifiable intangible assets and liabilities recognized.
 Goodwill is not amortized.
 We perform an annual impairment test of goodwill as of December 31, or more frequently if circumstances indicate that impairment may exist.
 The determination of impairment is made by comparing the carrying amount of a reporting unit with its fair value, which is generally calculated using a combination of market and income approaches.
 If the fair value of the reporting unit exceeds the carrying value, no further testing is performed.
 If the fair value of the reporting unit is less than the carrying value, we consider goodwill to be impaired, and the amount of impairment loss is estimated and recorded in the statement of operations.

 In 2011, we acquired Technology Stimulation Services, LLC (“TSS”) for $24.4 million.
 The assets acquired from TSS were recorded as $15.0 million of equipment with the excess of the purchase price over fair value of the assets recorded as goodwill of $9.4 million.
 The acquisition complemented our existing pressure pumping business.
-The transaction has been accounted for using the acquisition method of accounting and, accordingly, assets and liabilities assumed were recorded at their fair values as of the acquisition date.
-Based on our goodwill impairment tests as of December 31, 2018, 2017 and 2016, we concluded that the goodwill related to TSS acquisition was not impaired.
-The goodwill related to the TSS acquisition of $9.4 million is recorded in our pressure pumping reportable segment.
+The transaction was accounted for using the acquisition method of accounting and, accordingly, assets and liabilities assumed were recorded at their fair values as of the acquisition date.
+In the first quarter of 2020, we performed an interim impairment test and concluded that goodwill was fully impaired.
+As a result of our interim impairment test, we recorded goodwill impairment expense of $9.4 million during the year ended December 31, 2020.
+Based on our goodwill impairment tests as of December 31, 2019 and 2018, we concluded that the goodwill related to TSS acquisition was not impaired.

 Intangible Assets — Intangible assets with finite useful lives are amortized on a basis that reflects the pattern in which the economic benefits of the intangible assets are realized, which is generally on a straight‑line basis over the asset’s estimated useful life.